erSubhashThapa/100daysofcode/r2-log.md

 - ## Async/Await & Promises

-  I ran into this [exact problem](https://stackoverflow.com/questions/54082327/why-does-logging-the-result-of-fetch-break-it-body-stream-is-locked) with `fetch()`.
+  I ran into this [exact problem on stackoverflow](https://stackoverflow.com/questions/54082327/why-does-logging-the-result-of-fetch-break-it-body-stream-is-locked) with `fetch()`.
 I get this error when I try to `console.log` the promise: `Uncaught (in promise) TypeError: Failed to execute 'json' on 'Response': body stream is locked`

   The reason is because: